 - First, VCs that attend regular board meetings are much, much more likely to invest again.
 And to make intros for the next round.
 Never assume a VC will write you a second check.
 There is no obligation to write another one.
 But, you can hack it.
 All but the smallest VC firms hold “reserves” for second and even third checks into their portfolio companies.
 These reserves are used to double down on their winners, but also, to give a little more runway to the ones doing OK or pretty well, but not yet great.
 But the odds you get this “extra runway” check go way, way down if you don’t keep investors in the loop.
 The second best way to keep them in the loop is monthly investors updates (so do this!).
 The very best way is to invite them to detailed board meetings every 6 weeks.
 The VC sitting in those board meetings 6-8 times a year is much, much more likely to write a second check than one that isn’t.
 Ditto all of this for intros to the next round as well.

-- Second, done right, your management team will really enjoy board meetings.
+- Second, done right, your management team will really enjoy or at least value board meetings.
 Having them in board meetings includes them in the journey at a senior level (even if you are tiny).
+This really matters.
 You may not care about board meetings.
 But your heads of product, engineering, sales, marketing, success, etc. … even if they are stretch leaders, or even individual contributors in the early days … will really appreciate being included.
 It will make them feel heard and included, not just by you as CEO/founders, but also by key outside stakeholders.
 Folks take board meetings seriously.
 As part of that, your team will genuinely appreciate being part of it all.

 - Third, and probably most importantly, your management team will hustle to hit their deliverables and goals for board meetings.
 This is key.
 Board meetings are a bonus, almost free outside forcing function for you.
 You can only push the team so hard to hit your monthly, quarterly and annual goals before you break them.
 Make sure everyone attending board meetings has quarterly and annual goals to hit (even monthly if you can) that are tracked at each board meeting.
 Then, they have to present a dif to those goals at each meeting.
 They’ll worry, squirm, and hustle in slightly different ways than they will with you.
 And you’ll learn a lot watching how they rise to this challenge.
 Fewer and different excuses (if any).